Davidslv/bitrunner/README.md

 ## How to run?

-You will need ruby 2.1.0 to run this program.
+You will need at least ruby version 2.2.0 to run this program.

 ```shell
 $ bundle